thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

  - The alarm trigger filter allows you to filter events based on alarm type and severity;
  - You may also select the event types that will trigger notification.
 Click "Add".

-{% include images-gallery.html imageCollection="notification-center-add-rule" %}
+{% include images-gallery.html imageCollection="notification-center-add-rule-alarm" %}

 *Default rule*